 Office and laboratory space is made available for each graduate student.
-Space is assigned by the department chair and the program assistant in the main Office.
-Key cards can be obtained from the main Office, 2114

-Sweeney Hall, and then taken to the General Services Building where keys are issued.
-Graduate students needing to switch keys with another graduate student should stop in 2114 Sweeney Hall and request that a Transfer of Key be entered online.
-Any lost or stolen keys will be replaced for a \$25 fee.
+Space is assigned by the department chair and the operations manager in the main office.
+Key request forms can be obtained from the main office, 2114 Sweeney Hall, and then taken to the General Services Building where keys are issued.
+Graduate students needing to switch keys with another graduate student should stop in 2114 Sweeney Hall and request that a Transfer of Keys be entered online.
+Lost or stolen keys will be replaced for a \$25 fee each, in addition to any fees associated with rekeying.